Climate Change

 Related resources

-The policy recommendations were presented at the Initiative on Climate Change and Nutrition (I-CAN) Roundtable Dialogue on February 5, 2025, organized by the Food and Agriculture Organization of the United Nations (FAO)the Global Alliance for Improved Nutrition (GAIN), the Hospital for Sick Children, Toronto (SickKids), and the Government of France.
+The policy recommendations were presented at the I-CAN Roundtable Dialogue on February 5, 2025, organized by the Food and Agriculture Organization of the United Nations (FAO), GAIN, the Hospital for Sick Children, Toronto (SickKids), and the Government of France.

 Technical Seminar on Nutrition and Climate Change: Rome Nutrition Week 6 June 2024